Birational properties of word varieties: Word equations

 The $k$-point $x_0=(0:0:0:1)$ is contained in $C\cap\phi^{-1}(\infty)$.
 As we have seen above, this implies $\sA(x_0)=0$.
 Since $x_0$ is in $C(k)$, it lifts to a $k$-point $y_0$ on $D$.
 Thus we have a dominant morphism $g\colon D\to M'_d$ of generic degree 2, where $D$ is a smooth, projective, and $k$-rational surface with a $k$-point $y_0$ such that $g(y_0)=x_0$.
 The $k$-rationality of $D$ implies that the natural map $\Br(k)\to\Br(D)$ is an isomorphism.
 Thus $g^*\sA\in\Br(k)$.
 But $(g^*\sA)(y_0)=\sA(x_0)=0$, hence $g^*\sA=0$.
 By (i) this implies that the pullback of the conic bundle $X_d\to M_d$ to $g^{-1}(M_d)\subset D$ has a section, hence it is birationally equivalent to $D\times_k\P^1_k$, and therefore is $k$-rational.

 (v) If $d$ or $d(d+4)$ is a square in $k$, then $M'_d$ is $k$-rational.
 (In the first case $M'_d$ contains two skew lines defined over $k$ and in the second case $M'_d$ contains two skew lines conjugate over $k$ and individually defined over $k(\sqrt{d+4})$, see \cite[Remark 3.3]{CTWX}.)
 This implies $\Br(M'_d)/\Br(k)=0$.
 Since $\sA$ vanishes at a $k$-point of $M'_d$, we have $\sA=0$.
 Thus $X_d$ is birationally equivalent to $M_d\times_k\P^1_k$, and hence is a $k$-rational variety.
-(If $d(d+4)$ is a square in $k$, then the $k$-rationality of $X_d$ is proved in \cite[Lemma 4]{RBKC} by elementary but seemingly involved calculations.)
+(If $d(d+4)$ is a square in $k$, then the $k$-rationality of $X_d$ is proved in \cite[Lemma 4]{RBKC} by an explicit computation.)